phovea/phovea.github.io/tutorials/data_structure.md

 TODO: If this is still useful, let's get some live examples.

-Caleydo Web supports simple loading and handling of various data.
+Phovea supports simple loading and handling of various data.
 It provides data structures for lazy loading and accessing data using promises (TODO).
-These data structures are implemented in the [core plugin](https://github.com/Caleydo/caleydo_core).
+These data structures are implemented in the [core plugin](https://github.com/phovea/phovea_core).

 ## Loading Datasets

-The way data is accessed in Caleydo Web can vary.
+The way data is accessed in Phovea can vary.
 For example, data could be loaded from a .csv file or retrieved from an SQL database.
 In the end, it up to different [plugins](/developers/plugins/) and concrete implementations of data structure interfaces how the data is accessed.

 ### Dataset Parsing